 Learning and Resource Centres

-The University Library fulfills the requirements of our time.
+The University Library fulfils the requirements of our time.
 The Learning and Resource Centres – one at each library location – play an important role in this.
-In close consultation with the faculties this student environment is especially designed to support the university’s prized educational system: Problem-Based Learning.
+In close consultation with the faculties, this student environment is especially designed to support the University’s prized educational system: Problem-Based Learning..

 In the Learning and Resource Centres you will find: